infotroph/soyface_daycent/README.md

 ## Details

-To run the model, first install all the Prerequisites, then either run `$(make all)` to recreate the full set of simulations, or run individual simulations by calling their corresponding bash script.
+To run the model, first install all the [prerequisites](#prerequisites), then either run `$(make all)` to recreate the full set of simulations, or run individual simulations by calling their corresponding bash script.

 Each script takes two arguments: a name for the run and a name for the directory to put it in.
 As a shortcut, if the directory name is not provided, it is taken from the run name: `$(./bash/run_spinup.sh testspin)` and `$(./bash/run_spinup.sh testspin testspin)` would both produce a directory named `testspin` with a run named `testspin` inside it.
 Each run script does the following things: